Ancient Vessels

 USS RALEIGH (1776)

-Shortly thereafter, she joined USS Alfred and sailed for France.
+USS Raleigh was put to sea under Captain Thomas Thompson, who also supervised her construction, on August 12, 1777.
+Shortly thereafter, USS Raleigh joined USS Alfred and sailed for France.
 Three days out they captured a schooner carrying counterfeit Massachusetts money.
-Burning the schooner and her cargo, the frigates continued their transatlantic passage.
 On September 2 they captured the British brig, Nancy, and from her they obtained the signals of the convoy which the brig had been escorting from the rear.
-Giving chase, the Americans closed with the convoy on September 4, 1777.
+Giving chase, the Americans closed in with the convoy on September 4, 1777.
+USS Raleigh engaged the 32-gun HMS Druid.
+In the ensuing battle she badly damaged Druid, but the approach of the other British escorts forced her to retire.

 Learn more about the USS Raleigh 1776 here: https://en.wikipedia.org/wiki/USS_Raleigh_(1776)